-The purpose of the Industry Advisory Council (IAC) is to provide guidance and advice to the RECO Board of Directors on issues pertaining to RECO’s consumer protection mandate and activities, as well as issues identified by RECO.
+The purpose of the Industry Advisory Council (IAC) is to provide guidance and advice to the RECO Board of Directors on issues pertaining to RECO’s consumer protection mandate and activities, as well as other issues identified by RECO.

 Approval Authority: Senior Management Group